 Golden Age Living Center is in Stover, Missouri.
-We gave it an overall grade of C, which is a middle of the pack grade.
-At the end of the day, this nursing home would be a solid choice for quite a few people.
-One of the highlights of this facility's report card is its strong inspection grade, which we will address in the next section.
+This is a fine nursing home.
+We awarded it an overall grade of B, which is a quality score.
+In our view, this place is a solid choice for most people.
+The best part of this nursing home's strong report card was its inspection reports.
+Inspection reports are discussed in the next section

 Golden Age Living Center

 - Memory Care